dtinit/dtinit.github.io/docs/dtp-intro-for-contributors.md

 # Data Transfer Project &mdash; Intro for Potential Contributors

-If you believe your service or a service you contribute to could usefully run a DTP server, or participate as an exporter or importer in the DTP ecosystem, this document should help get you started.
-In particular, while this whole document explains how the pieces work together, some sections are key to some types of engineers involved in a DTP project:
+If you already have concluded your service or a service you contribute to could usefully run a DTP server, or participate as an exporter or importer in the DTP ecosystem, this document should help get you started.
+(On the other hand if you aren't sure about the applicability of DTP, about who runs it or why, checkout our ["what is it" intro](dtp-what-is-it).)

+This overall introduction document explains how the pieces of DTP work together, and some sub-sections are key to some types of engineers involved in a DTP project:
  * Ops or release engineers -- [System components and interfaces](#system)
  * Frontend engineers -- [How to drive DTP from frontend ](#frontend)
  * Backend engineers -- [Extensions](#extensions)

 ## Data verticals